au-clan/FoA/README.md

 python run.py
 ```
 Arguments
-- `--init`: Whether to use initialization or not.
+- `--init` (flag): Whether to use initialization or not (default=False).
 Using initialization guarantees that the first step of each agent is unique but random.
+- `--foa_prompt` (flag): Whether to use foa specific prompt or prompt from ToT paper (default=False -> ToT).
 - `--difficulty`: Selects the difficulty of the samples going from 0 (easiest) to 9 (samples used for the ToT paper).
 - `--n_samples`: Number of samples/games to run during the experiment.
 - `--n_evaluations`: Number of times to evaluate each state in order to give it a final value (=sum of all evaluations).